devmailar/maintenee/README.md

 ## Maintenee
 A powerful open-source maintenance mode integration software with an easy-to-use dashboard and whitelisting access capabilities for your websites.

 Access the admin panel at http://localhost:5173

+Access the API at http://localhost:8080

 #### Integration
 Add this script tag to your website's HTML: